xn32/json5k/dokka/index.md

 # Module json5k
-This is an experimental [JSON5](https://json5.org) library for Kotlin/JVM.
+This is an experimental [JSON5](https://json5.org) library for Kotlin.
 Is is implemented as a third-party format for the [kotlinx.serialization](https://github.com/Kotlin/kotlinx.serialization) framework and can be used to both parse and generate JSON5 text.

 ## Key features